06 Feb Assessing the Privacy and Ethical Impacts of new technologies: the RAMSES project case study

 Why a Privacy Impact Assessment?

-When applied from the start of the inception and conceptualisation of a product or service, a Privacy Impact Assessment can help integrate privacy requirements into the very design of a product.
+When performed from the outset of the development of technology, a Privacy Impact Assessment can help integrate privacy requirements into the very design of a product.
 This contributes to responsible innovation and puts the principles of “privacy by design” and “privacy by default” – legal principles incorporated in the General Data Protection Regulation (GDPR) – into practice.
 The Privacy Impact Assessment service is, therefore, perfect for any technology development which will collect or process personal data or information regarding individuals.

 Much like a Privacy Impact Assessment, an Ethics Impact Assessment (EIA):